inehemiasm/homework-1/README.md

 ### 11. Webpage I like

 What's one webpage you like?
 Why?
+College Hummor and i like it because theres always funny stories.

 ### 12. Website I don’t like

 What's one webpage you like?
 Why?
+Reddit, too many adds.

 ### 13. Resources

 Where is a good place to look for information about HTML tags?
+A simple guide to html.

 ### 14. HTML Versions

 Which version of HTML are we covering in this class?
+HTML 5
 What is it's DOCTYPE tag?
+Document type definition

 What is XML?
+markup language

 What is XHTML?
+EXtensible HyperText Markup Language

 ### 15. HTML

 Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?

+ASCII

 Are HTML files interpreted or executed?
+It is Interpreted by the browser.

 ### 16. Browser versioning

 Which versions of Microsoft Internet Explorer support the `<nav>` tag?
+	Explorer 9

 ### 17. HTML Validity

 What is one tool that can tell you if you have written valid HTML?
+ W3C Markup Validator, it makes sure that a page complies with a specific set of rules.

 ### 18. Accessibility